 Since vaseline doesn’t have an active ingredient, per se, it doesn’t really expire.
 A large jar sure looks like a lifetime supply, but will it last indefinitely in your medicine cabinet?

 Sure, the hydrocarbons within petroleum jelly will certainly degrade over time, but this isn’t going to happen overnight.

 So long as you keep your jar of Vaseline at or below room temperature and out of direct sunlight, it can last for quite a long time (5-10 years) without really losing its effectiveness.

 That being said, Unilever (the company that makes Vaseline) recommends a 3-year shelf life in ideal storage conditions.

 If Vaseline doesn’t really expire, though, then why does it have an expiration date?
 Technically pure petroleum jelly doesn’t have to have an expiration date, though some manufacturers choose to include one on their packaging.

-According to the FDA, many personal care products, such as vaseline, are regulated as cosmetics, which means that they aren’t required by law to have an expiration date.
+According to the FDA, many personal care products, such as vaseline, are regulated as cosmetics, which means that they aren’t required by law to have an expiry date.
 However, since all manufacturers are required to ensure safety in their products, some include expiration dates as a safeguard, just in case.

 It’s worth noting that some Vaseline products (such as some of their healing lotions) are considered both a cosmetic and a drug under FDA regulations.
 In these instances, the makers of Vaseline would be required to put an expiration date on their products.